AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 # Add users and create user groups

-Learn how to add users or user groups in Captivate Prime application.
+Learn how to add users or user groups in Learning Manager application.

 ![](assets/user-mgmt-new.png)